EXECUTIVE COUNCIL

 President & Arlington Director

-Mark was elected WACFL president in spring 2023, after serving as Lincoln-Douglas Tournament Director.
+Mark was elected WASDL president in spring 2023, after serving as Lincoln-Douglas Tournament Director.
 Mark competed in Policy debate in both high school and college.
 Most recently, he was a business and technology teacher at Westfield High School in Chantilly, VA.
 Now retired from full-time teaching, Mark continues as the Westfield HS debate team coach.
 Prior to becoming a teacher, he worked for 25 years at some of the world’s leading technology companies in sales and marketing roles.

 Mark has a bachelor’s degree in Economics from Ohio University and a Masters of Business Administration degree from George Washington University.